DeckOfPandas/nsamr.ac.uk/README.md

 This is the git repo for the main website of the National Student Association of Medical Research.

 ## Licence
-Software written by NSAMR is released under the GNU General Public License version 3, as is its parent OJS3.
+Software written by NSAMR is released under the GNU General Public License version 3.
 The GNU GPLv3 license allows reuse and redistribution of software in whole or in part, but requires that anyone who distributes code or a derivative work must make the source available under the same terms.
 The text of the GNU GPLv3 license can be viewed here: https://www.gnu.org/licenses/gpl-3.0.en.html

 The website is built using WordPress, which is released under the GNU GPL version 2 (or later) https://wordpress.org/about/gpl/ .

 ## Design
 All images are either original to NSAMR, or are CC-BY licensed.

-The "NSAMR" theme is a child theme of theme "Assan", which can be purchased commercially, and for which the PHP code is released under the GNU GPL version 2 (or later).
+The "NSAMR" theme is a child theme of theme "Scalia", which can be purchased commercially, and for which the PHP code is released under the GNU GPL version 2 (or later).

 ## Ongoing development
 Pull requests to any of our software are welcomed and appreciated.